 - Partisan elections are used in 11 states to select judges to state trial courts.
-Just seven states use partisan elections to select high court judges.
+Just eight states use partisan elections to select high court judges.

 - Conversely, gubernatorial appointment is more commonly used to select judges to full terms at state high courts than at the trial level.